UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <choice id="1" >
 <opt text="A"  >

-Pay attention to the name of the input arguments.
+Are these the correct headings?.

 </opt>

 <opt text="B" >

-Pay attention to the name of the input arguments and what the function is returning/
+Are the headings correct?
+Also pay attention to the name of the input arguments and what the function is returning.

 </opt>